dielduarte/animate-css-styled-components/README.md

 ## How to use

-import animate-css-styled-components module called global animations or a specific animation
+import animate-css-styled-components module calling global animations or a specific animation

 ```
 import { Wobble, FadeIn, FadeOut } from 'animate-css-styled-components';